Skip to main content

 Examples of Mid Cost AT:

-- Some power wheelchairs
+• Some manual and power wheelchairs

-- Pressure care mattresses
+• Pressure care mattresses

 High Cost Assistive Technology: Over $15,000 per item